Niximkk/f-nemo/README.md

 * Saving IR codes in Spiffs (Bruuuuuuh).

 ## Features
+[❕] No changes [❗] Changes
-* [TV B-Gone](http://www.righto.com/2010/11/improved-arduino-tv-b-gone.html) Shut off many infrared-controlled TVs, projectors and other devices.
+* ❕ [TV B-Gone](http://www.righto.com/2010/11/improved-arduino-tv-b-gone.html) Shut off many infrared-controlled TVs, projectors and other devices.
-* [IR_Replay](https://github.com/FlasherTwelve/IR_Replay) Copy and send IR Codes (Need an [external module](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/pictures/IRReceiverPinout.jpg)).
+* ❗ [IR_Replay](https://github.com/FlasherTwelve/IR_Replay) Copy and send IR Codes (Need an [external module](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/pictures/IRReceiverPinout.jpg)).
-* [Flipper IR File](https://github.com/Lucaslhm/Flipper-IRDB) Flipper IR File support (sd card needed).
+* ❗ [Flipper IR File](https://github.com/Lucaslhm/Flipper-IRDB) Flipper IR File support (sd card needed).
-* [AppleJuice](https://github.com/ECTO-1A/AppleJuice) iOS Bluetooth device pairing spam
+* ❕ [AppleJuice](https://github.com/ECTO-1A/AppleJuice) iOS Bluetooth device pairing spam
-* Bluetooth device notification spamming for SwiftPair (Windows), Android and Samsung (With random MAC Address)
+* ❗ Bluetooth device notification spamming for SwiftPair (Windows), Android and Samsung (With random MAC Address)
-* WiFi Spam - Funny SSIDs, WiFi Rickrolling, and a Random mode that creates hundreds of randomly-named SSIDs per minute
+* ❕ WiFi Spam - Funny SSIDs, WiFi Rickrolling, and a Random mode that creates hundreds of randomly-named SSIDs per minute
-* WiFi NEMO Portal - A captive portal that tries to social engineer email credentials - saves usernames and passwords to SD Card (if inserted into a supported reader)
+* ❕ WiFi NEMO Portal - A captive portal that tries to social engineer email credentials - saves usernames and passwords to SD Card (if inserted into a supported reader)
-* WiFi SSID Scanner - Display 2.4 GHz SSIDs nearby, get information about them, and even clone the SSIDs in NEMO Portal
+* ❕ WiFi SSID Scanner - Display 2.4 GHz SSIDs nearby, get information about them, and even clone the SSIDs in NEMO Portal
-* User-adjustable 24 Hour digital clock backed by the M5 Stick RTC so it holds relatively stable time even in deep sleep and low battery mode
+* ❕ User-adjustable 24 Hour digital clock backed by the M5 Stick RTC so it holds relatively stable time even in deep sleep and low battery mode
-* EEPROM-backed Settings for rotation, brightness, automatic dimming and NEMO Portal SSID
+* ❕ EEPROM-backed Settings for rotation, brightness, automatic dimming and NEMO Portal SSID
-* Battery level and credits in settings menu
+* ❗ Battery level and Clock at the main menu.
+* ❕ Credits in settings menu

 ## ⚠️ How to use Flipper IR codes
 - Go to the Flipper-IRDB repo and get your codes.